chloethesis/webshell/README.md

 ┌──┤ AUTHOR ├─────────▰▰▰
 │
-├─▣ S3RV4N7
+├─▣ CHLOE
-├─▣ Author of this shell maker
+├─▣ DESIGN FROM ME
 │
 └───────────────────────────────▰▰▰